 These people are in limbo, as lost today as they were 200 years ago…

 Nelson has pride of place in Bridgetown.
-Not Mandela of course, but Horatio, the English admiral and hero of Empire and defender of slavery, until he was taken down at the end of 2020.
+Not Mandela of course, but Horatio, the English admiral, hero of Empire and defender of slavery, until he was taken down at the end of 2020.

 There’s also a statue or two of a politician and a cricketer.
 And at Rockley golf course, there’s a stone marking where the first aircraft landed on the island.